 How we use your rent

-This grid shows you a breakdown of how every pound (£1) of our rental income is spent:
+This grid shows you a breakdown of how every pound (£1) of your rent money is spent (figures have been rounded to the nearest whole number):

-- Housing management, including the costs of running our housing management and customer service teams, as well as administrative activities associated with managing your tenancies and homes
+• Housing management includes the costs of running our housing management and customer service teams, as well as administrative activities associated with managing your tenancies and homes

-- Investment in homes, including major works to improve the quality, safety and efficiency of our homes
+• Investment in homes includes major works to improve the quality, safety and efficiency of our homes

-- Interest payments on loans, which we take out to help us invest in existing and new homes
+• Interest payments cover payments on loans, which we've taken out to help us invest in existing and new homes

-- Other expenses, like funding local projects that improve people’s lives and create opportunities in their communities through the L&Q Foundation
+• Other expenses include funding for local projects that improve people’s lives and create opportunities in their communities through the L&Q Foundation.

 Maximum rent setting by a First Tier Tribunal